ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 Even if you wrote an excellent issue, it might just not get picked up.
 In that case, alternatives or complements might be to broadcast it again, ask for general tips to your fellow maintainers, try and get funding (therefore time, either yours or an external contractor's?) for your maintenance efforts.
+See for instance the [R Consortium's two yearly calls for proposals](https://www.r-consortium.org/all-projects/call-for-proposals#Rstats).

 ## Conclusion